dhananjaya-mulukaledu/AWS-developer-associate/README.md

 - With FireHouse, we can send data to 2 S3 bucket, or to S3 bucket and SQS or a Elasticsearch cluster or to redshift via S3-bucket.

 ****
+## EventBridge
+It is serverless event bus, that events from aws services, application to targets such as lambda, SQS, SNS or EC2, basied on rules of routing.
+- Events: respresent the messages are data that is given to EventBridge.
+- Rules: this determin what happens when a event comes, or where to route it to.
+- Targets: Consumers who process the events.
+- Imagine an airport:
+  - Events = passengers
+  - EventBridge = airport
+  - Rules = boarding gates
+  - Targets = destinations

+### Triva
+- Event supports scheduled rules using either:
+  - Rate expressions: runs at a fixed interval (every hour).
+  - Cron expressions: lets you specify exact times and dates (Run every day at 12:00 PM UTCShow more lines).
+****
 ## AWS Step Functions
 - AWS Step Functions enables you to implement a business process as a series of steps that make up a workflow.
 The individual steps in the workflow can invoke a Lambda function or a container that has some business logic, update a database such as DynamoDB or publish a message to a queue once that step or the entire workflow completes execution.